-The Toolkit is intended to serve as a "go to" guide for executive managers, project sponsors, project managers and project teams with project responsibilities for some of the specific project activities that will support performance benefit through collaboration.
-The Toolkit has been prepared in the form of a workflow with four distinct phases that generally map to a typical project lifecycle.
-Although the phase activities are generally arranged in a broad sequential order, alternative activity sequencing may be possible and desirable to suit the circumstances of each particular project.
+The Toolkit is intended to serve as a 'go to' guide for executive managers, project sponsors, project managers and project teams with responsibilities for specific project activities.
+The Toolkit has been prepared in the form of a workflow with four distinct phases that generally map to a typical project lifecycle and support performance benefit through collaboration.
+Although the phase activities are generally arranged in sequential order, alternative activity sequencing may be possible and desirable to suit the circumstances of each particular project.
+This is particularly the case for Phase 1 - Establish a Collaborative Environment.

 The entire Toolkit can be used to support project collaboration from inception to completion but individual phase steps and activities can be applied by project managers to projects which have not been established on a collaborative strategy.
-Some 'Hints and Tips' for non-collaborative project environments are provided for many of the recommended activities within the content.

 The ECITB Project Collaboration Toolkit principally provides guidance on "what" should be done to achieve or improve collaboration to the benefit of projects.
 It assumes that some of the fundamental requirements of organisational leadership and support for a collaborative project strategy are in place and that continuous organisational development and support for the people involved will be provided throughout.
-Although the Toolkit inevitably provides some description of "how" certain activities should be approached, it should not be viewed as a process set.
-In an industry sector that deploys too much prescriptive process at the present time the Toolkit is not intended to add to the work process inventory.
+Although the Toolkit inevitably provides some description of "how" certain activities should be approached, it should not be viewed as additional project management process.
+Many UK industry sectors deploy too much prescriptive process and the Toolkit is not intended to add to the work process inventory.
 The ECITB Project Collaboration Toolkit attempts to focus on the behavioural aspects of project management that need to be carefully addressed for effective collaboration.
-The BS 11000: Collaborative Business Relationships Standard provides a process for collaboration that is adaptable to projects, the ECITB Project Collaboration Toolkit provides supplementary guidance around project related specifics.
+As stated earlier, ISO44001: Collaborative Business Relationships Standard provides a process for collaboration that is partly adaptable to projects, the ECITB Project Collaboration Toolkit provides supplementary guidance around project related specifics.

-Not all projects will lend themselves to a collaborative approach but the Toolkit assumes that a principal decision has been reached within the Lead Project Entity organisation to adopt a collaborative strategy.
-The term "Lead Project Entity" is referred to in the Toolkit content as the organisation that takes the lead responsibility for the project collaboration strategy.
-For conventional Oil & Gas projects the Lead Project Entity will usually be an operator / client but in future it is anticipated that more energy sector projects will be supply chain led.
-Whoever should take the role of Lead Project Entity, a fundamental and wholehearted commitment is required in order for the collaboration to succeed.
-If this is not demonstrated by the Lead Project Entity and the project personnel that represent it then the collaboration of other parties will be impossible to achieve.
+Not all projects will lend themselves to a collaborative approach but the Toolkit assumes that a principal decision has been reached within the Project Lead Entity organisation to adopt a collaborative strategy.
+The term "Project Lead Entity" is referred to in the Toolkit content as the organisation that takes the lead responsibility for the project collaboration strategy.
+For example, in conventional oil & gas projects the Project Lead Entity will usually be an operator / client, but in future it is anticipated that more energy sector projects will be supply chain led.
+Whoever should take the role of Project Lead Entity, a fundamental and wholehearted commitment is required in order for the collaboration to succeed.
+If this is not demonstrated by the Project Lead Entity and the project personnel that represent it, then the collaboration of other parties will be impossible to achieve.